 Unfortunately, there is no easy treatment.
 It is mostly a matter of avoiding the sun, bright artificial light or being close to windows (although tinted film can be attached to windows in the home and cars).
-It is vital to cover up with a hat and light-dense clothing when outside, and use sunblock creams.

 Sunscreens: Conventional sunscreens formulated to protect against ultraviolet (particularly UVB) are not effective.
 Reflectant sunscreens based on titanium dioxide or zinc oxide will be better, as they cover both UVA, UVB, and visible light to a degree.

-In the UK, the SPF (sun protection factor) tells you how effective the sunscreen is for UVB, and the star rating (usually found on the back of the bottle, with a maximum four stars) provides a measure of the UVA protection.
+In the UK, the SPF (sun protection factor) tells you how effective the sunscreen is for UVB, and the star rating (usually found on the back of the bottle: maximum four stars) provides a measure of the UVA protection.

-If you haven't already used Dundee Cream it is worth a try.
-Ask your GP to prescribe it for you.
+Dundee Cream is a reflectant sunscreen and is worth a try for many people.
+Ask your GP or specialist to prescribe it for you.

 Your GP/chemist will need to contact Dundee Pharmaceuticals (see back page for contact details).
 Dundee Cream comes in three colours: beige, white and coffee.
 It can be mixed with normal cosmetics to get a more realistic colour.